will123195/restable/README.md

 [![Build Status](https://travis-ci.org/will123195/restable.svg)](https://travis-ci.org/will123195/restable)

-Build a server-side REST API that can be called directly *or* via REST client.
+Build a server-side REST API that can be called directly *or* via http REST client.

 ## Install